EnigmaCurry/d.rymcg.tech/traefik/README.md

 ```
 Configure the domains for the new certificate:
-Enter the main domain for this certificate (no wildcard, eg. `d.rymcg.tech`):
+Enter the main domain for this certificate (eg. `d.rymcg.tech` or `*.d.rymcg.tech`):
 ```

 At this prompt, enter the main domain, the same way as you chose for `WHOAMI_TRAEFIK_HOST` in the whoami .env file, eg:
 `whoami.d.example.com`.
+If you chose to use the DNS challenge type, this can be a wildcard domain instead, eg `*.d.example.com`.

 ```
-Enter a secondary domain or wildcard (enter blank to skip)
+Enter a secondary domain (enter blank to skip)
 ```

-At the second prompt here, you can enter additional domains to be listed on the same certificate (SANS; Subject Alternative Names).
-If you chose to use the DNS challenge type, this is allowed to be a wildcard domain, eg `*.d.example.com`.
-For the TLS challenge, wildcards are not allowed, so you must enter all the domains you want to have explicitly, eg. `whoami2.d.example.com`, `whoami3.d.example.com`, etc. (enter each domain separately, then press Enter on a blank line to finish.)
+At the second prompt here, you can enter additional domains or wildcards to be listed on the same certificate (SANS; Subject Alternative Names).
+For the TLS challenge, wildcards are not allowed, so you must enter all the domains you want to have explicitly as SANS, eg. `whoami2.d.example.com`, `whoami3.d.example.com`, etc. (enter each domain separately, then press Enter on a blank line to finish.)

 You can create several certificate domains, and each one can have several SANS domains.
 The final list of all your certificate